meteor/meteor/content/ui-ux.md

 <h4 id="universe-i18n-react">Using `universe:i18n` in React components</h4>

-To add reactive i18n inline in your React components, simply use the `i18n.createComponent()` function and pass it keys from your translation file.
+To add reactive i18n inline in your React components, use the `i18n.createComponent()` function and pass it keys from your translation file.
 Here's an example of a simple component wrapping i18n's translation component:

 ```js
 import React from 'react';